motheotp/motheotp/README.md

-# 💫 About Me:
+# 💫 About Me: 🚀 Computer Science and Finance grad from Michigan State University, driven by a passion for innovation and problem-solving. 💻 Constantly exploring software landscapes to craft ingenious solutions and optimize processes - efficiency is my mantra. 🌟 Creativity fuels my approach to every challenge, from coding conundrums to crafting melodies.
+When I'm not immersed in code, you'll find me tickling the ivories (piano), writing music and poetry, or finding balance at the gym.
+PS5 enthusiast on the side. 🎶🏋️🎮

+# Current Project:
-Leading the development of a sophisticated support bot at Ally, leveraging Flask and Langchain in the backend.
-Engineered a seamless RESTful API to connect the backend with a React front end, ensuring efficient communication.
-Integrated OpenAI for natural language processing and fine-tuned the model to deliver efficient and tailored responses to users.
+I'm at the helm of a groundbreaking project at Ally, spearheading the development of a sophisticated support bot.
+Leveraging Flask and Langchain in the backend, I'm engineering a seamless RESTful API connecting to a React frontend, ensuring efficient communication.
+With a focus on enhancing user experience, I've integrated OpenAI for natural language processing, fine-tuning the model to deliver efficient and tailored responses.
+Stay tuned for updates as we revolutionize support services with cutting-edge technology.

 ## 🌐 Socials: